Our biggest mistake: using the scary term “monad” rather than “warm fuzzy thing”.

 (define value-of (lambda (expr env) (pmatch expr [`,n (guard (or (number? n) (boolean? n))) n] [`,x (guard (symbol? x)) (apply-env env x)] [`(* ,x1 ,x2) (* (value-of x1 env) (value-of x2 env))] [`(sub1 ,x) (sub1 (value-of x env))] [`(zero? ,x) (zero? (value-of x env))] [`(if ,test ,conseq ,alt) (if (value-of test env) (value-of conseq env) (value-of alt env))] [`(capture ,k-id ,body) (call/cc (lambda (k) (value-of body (extend-env k-id k env))))] [`(return ,v-exp ,k-exp) ((value-of k-exp env) (value-of v-exp env))] [`(lambda (,id) ,body) (closure id body env)] [`(,rator ,rand) (apply-proc (value-of rator env) (value-of rand env))])))

 value-of-cps.
 Provide your own

 apply-proc in representations of

 your choice.
-The same helpers should work for both
+Most of the same helpers should work for both

 value-of-cps.
 Here are some tests your interpreter should pass: